Olys6/PC-Enthusiasts/README.md

 <img src="https://i.imgur.com/5LYWudn.png">

-### Wireframe - Figma:
+### Wireframe:

 <img src="https://i.imgur.com/aZc1DEB.png">

-After all the planning was done using figma and Quickdatabasediagrams, I immediately started working on the structure of the backend and I managed to finish it on the first day I started on the app.
+After all the planning was done using Figma and Quickdatabasediagrams, I immediately started working on the structure of the backend and I managed to finish it on the first day I started on the app.
 2nd day: Commence front-end!

 I began by making the homepage and playing around with react-bootstrap as I haven’t used it before.
 I wanted to find a neat tool on bootstrap to start familiarising myself with the framework.
 I figured getting a carousel going would be a good start!
 Got it working almost perfectly first try, I then proceeded to make the navbar and the rest of the homepage.